kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 We often implement features similar to batch/v1 `Job`, such as “suspend”, on the Training Operator side since the Training Operator creates blocks of plain Pod and Service for each rank once Kubeflow Jobs are created.
-However, if we continue taking the same approach (re-inventing the wheel), the maintenance costs will continue to increase.
+However, if we continue taking the same approach to use lowest level abstractions that introduce redundancy, the maintenance costs will continue to increase.

-It would be better to replace infrastructure layers with `JobSet` to avoid re-inventing the wheel and improve the Training Operator
+Replacing repetitive infrastructure layers with `JobSet` would help to avoid redundancy and reduce developer toil.

 Additionally, introducing `JobSet` as an infrastructure layer would allow us to introduce batch workload features such as